shtayeb/Django-Studybudy/README.md

 - [x] Room host can invite users to private rooms - (The added user will recieve notification and have the option to accept or reject the invite)
 - [x] Make the invite user page into a modal pop up
 - [x] Like/Dislike messages of a room by its participants

-- Add message replies (Add Polymorphic relationship) [lnk](https://forum.djangoproject.com/t/get-all-children-of-self-referencing-django-model-in-nested-hierarchy/16761)
+- [x] Add message replies (Add Polymorphic relationship) [Resource](https://forum.djangoproject.com/t/get-all-children-of-self-referencing-django-model-in-nested-hierarchy/16761)

 - Add room Admin

 - Create infinite scroll in home and room page